MFG’s Modern Slavery Statement for Financial Year 2024

 Due Diligence

-MFG carries out ‘right to work’ screening, proof of address and a third-party credit check for all prospective contract managers during the application process.
-Any time limited right to work arrangements are monitored on a weekly basis.
-Any reports of non-compliance with employment legislation, e.g., minimum wage or discrimination is immediately investigated and if not rectified contracts with the contract manager are terminated.
-Any suspected instances of slavery and human trafficking would immediately be investigated and reported to the executive team and authorities by the Operations Director.
-MFG co-operate fully with any investigations by the authorities into suspected non-compliance within the contract manager community.
+As part of the right to work screening, proof of address is obtained and checked and a third-party credit check for all prospective contract managers is carried out during the application process.
+All contract managers are assigned relevant ‘right to work’ training which is monitored.
+Any reports of non-compliance with employment legislation, e.g., minimum wage or discrimination is immediately investigated and if not rectified, contract manager agreements with the relevant contract manager are immediately terminated.
+Furthermore, any suspected instances of slavery and human trafficking are immediately investigated and reported to the MFG Executive Team and regulatory authorities by an MFG Managing Director.
+MFG co-operate fully with any investigations by the regulatory authorities into suspected non-compliance within the contract manager community.

 Training & Awareness